-The LAFS Library is located on the 5th floor of Building 1 (6363 Sunset Blvd.), which is currently open to the LAFS Community.
+The LAFS Library is on the 5th floor of Building 1 (6363 Sunset Blvd.), which is open to the LAFS Community.
 Most materials can be checked out by current students and staff with a valid school identification card.
-Patrons can use the Library space for study, computers, equipment, printer, scanner, and such.
+Patrons can use the library space for study, computers, equipment, printer, scanner, and such.
 In addition, patrons will have access to the digital catalog, Koha, to locate materials and be able to read or view them online.
-The Library's wide variety of databases can also be helpful for patrons when searching for digital items.
-These databases include EBSCO host, ProQuest, Kanopy, LinkedIn Learning, Pro Sound Effects, Variety Insight, and more.
-In addition, the Library provides guides on how to cite sources, conduct research, and access resources.
+The library's wide variety of databases can also be helpful for patrons when searching for digital items.
+These databases include EBSCO, ProQuest, Kanopy, LinkedIn Learning, Luminate Data, Hit Songs Deconstructed, and more.
+In addition, the LAFS Library provides guides on how to cite sources, conduct research, and access resources.

-For additional information, please visit the Library's website at library.lafilm.edu.
+For additional information, please visit the LAFS Library's website at library.lafilm.edu.